Santa Clara County Horsemen's Association Club Store Donate Today

 Tami Moore

-I was Vice President of the SCCHA in 2022 and President 2023 & 2024.
+I was Vice President of the SCCHA in 2022 and President 2023 - 2026.
 I come from the world of education and I am an Associate Superintendent.
 Prior to my current role I was a TK-8 School Principal and a Special Education Teacher.
-I also sit on the RAFT Education Advisory Council.
 Working in education is a rewarding and challenging career, and I found myself searching for ways to relax, de-stress and connect with people in a different way.
 Horseback riding has given me that outlet and there is nothing like loving a horse, other than knowing that same horse loves you back.
 Plus, anyone who has ever sat on the back of a horse knows that it's just plain fun!

 As your President I hope to bring my organizational, innovative, and forward-thinking skills while supporting the Board and ensuring their success.
 I look forward to working with members (and non-members) on continuing to make SCCHA a thriving organization.
 I would gladly welcome any suggestions or ideas and look forward to serving SCCHA.